emmajanedrews/base-template/_posts/2017-03-15-what-can-you-expect-from-the-2017-market.md

 You also have to be very aggressive as a buyer in this market.
 If there are not multiple offers on a property right away, there probably will be, so you want to make your first offer your best.
 You don’t want to spend time trying to negotiate as that would give other people time to send an offer in.

 If you’re a seller, **right now is a great time to list your home.** In fact, there are fewer than 2,000 homes for sale in Davidson County.
-You can price it in a great range and will more than likely sell quickly with multiple offers on the table.
+You can price it in a great range and it will more than likely sell quickly with multiple offers on the table.
 Our market is projected to be one of the hottest in 2017.
 <br>
 <br>If you are looking to buy or sell a home, or if you have any other questions, please feel free to reach out to me with a phone call or a quick email.
 I look forward to hearing from you!